kubeflow/manifests/docs/release/handbook.md

 **Actions for Manifests WG:**

-- Create the final **vX.Y** tag, pointing to the latest commit of the
+- Create the final **vX.Y** tag, pointing to the latest commit of the release branch
 - Create an **vX.Y** tag in <https://github.com/kubeflow/kubeflow>
 - Cut a new GitHub release in <https://github.com/kubeflow/kubeflow>